AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.4/segment-activation-microsoft-azure-eventhub.md

 - Setup an RTCDP destination to your Microsoft Azure Event Hub
 - Understand when Real-time CDP activates and what the activation payload looks like
 - Setup Visual Studio Code to develop, test and deploy your Azure project
-- Create and deploy an Azure function that consumes segments qualifications delivered in real-time by RTCDP
+- Create and deploy an Azure function that consumes audience qualifications delivered in real-time by RTCDP

 ## Prerequisites

 - Access to [Adobe Experience Platform](https://experience.adobe.com/platform)
-- Familiarity with the AEP Demo website environment
-- Understand how to define, use and activate Streaming Segments in Adobe Experience Platform
+- Understand how to define, use and activate audiences in Adobe Experience Platform

 >[!NOTE]
 >